hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/README.md

 * [Sentence Generation](https://nbviewer.org/github/hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/blob/main/notebooks/snt-gen-train.ipynb)

 ## Running NLP fine-tunings on SLURM
 Now, you are ready to run the NLP fine-tuning examples on multiple GPU nodes.
-You need to tweak the Ratsnlp package a bit in order for the fine-tuning code to be able to run on a SLURM cluster.
+You need to tweak the Ratsnlp package a bit in order to be able to conduct distributed fine-tunning practices on a SLURM cluster.
+Yon need to modify the get_trainer method in trainer.py as follows:
 ```
 [glogin01]$ ls
 ./  ../  ratsnlp/